sitoolkit/sit-util-sbrs/README.md

 { "loginId": "admin", "roles": ["ADMINS", "USERS"], "ext": { "name": "Administrator" } }
 ```

-You can create new account with the following commands.
+When your registry type is db, you can create new account with the following commands.

 ```sh
 # Create new account with HTTP POST